derhansen/sf_tv2fluidge/README.md

 * Module to migrate the content of a flexible content element to a Grid Element
 * Module to migrate content from TemplaVoila columns to Fluidtemplate columns
 * Module to convert GridElements where the language is set to "all languages"
-* Module to correct sorting translated content elements
+* Module to fix the sorting of translated content elements

 ## Who should use it?